saevans127/terraform-provider-aws/website/docs/d/cloudwatch_event_rules.html.markdown

 * `arn` - The ARN of the rule.
 * `description` - The description of the rule.
 * `event_bus_name` - The name or ARN of the event bus associated with the rule.
 If you omit this, the default event bus is used.
 * `event_pattern` - The event pattern of the rule.
-For more information, see Events and Event Patterns in the * Amazon EventBridge User Guide *
+For more information, see [Events and Event Patterns](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-events.html) in the * Amazon EventBridge User Guide *
 * `managed_by` - If the rule was created on behalf of your account by an Amazon Web Services service, this field displays the principal name of the service that created the rule.
 * `name` - The name of the rule.
 * `role_arn` - The Amazon Resource Name (ARN) of the role that is used for target invocation.
 * `schedule_expression` - The scheduling expression.
 For example, “cron(0 20 * * ? *)”, “rate(5 minutes)”.
-For more information, see Creating an Amazon EventBridge rule that runs on a schedule .
+For more information, see [Creating an Amazon EventBridge rule that runs on a schedule](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-create-rule-schedule.html) .
 * `state` - The state of the rule.
-Valid values include [DISABLE, ENABLED, ENABLED_WITH_ALL_CLOUDTRAIL_MANAGEMENT_EVENTS]
+Valid values include DISABLE, ENABLED, ENABLED_WITH_ALL_CLOUDTRAIL_MANAGEMENT_EVENTS.